benbalter/benbalter.github.com/_drafts/an-open-letter-to-government-cios.md

 Hey there government CIOs.
 I've noticed you've been getting a bit of a bad rap recently.
 And I have to say, with all the stories of [multi-million dollar websites](http://www.dobt.co/What-Is-The-Future-Of-Open-Government/) going around, I'm not sure that I can fault your critics.
 But don't get down on yourself, at least not yet.
 You're still in great shape.
 You've got ample resources; you've got smart, well-intentioned people working for you; and you've got more low-hanging fruit than most private-sector CIOs can even dream of.

-It's a matter of taste.
+The problem's a matter of taste, really.
 It's a matter of style.
 It's a matter of doing things right from day one.
-And it's really not that hard.
+And it's really not that hard if you put your mind to it.
 It's actually a matter of doing less, not more.
 You just need to think smaller, not bigger.
 But you're not in it alone.
 We're here to help.
-Just follow this simple Style Guide for building new systems going forward:
+Just follow this simple Style Guide for building new systems going forward, and you'll be turning things around in no time.

 ## Lean